The Blood of Medusa:

 The Corals of Ambras Castle

-Mysterious, precious, and of mythical origin: over 500 years ago, corals were regarded as wonders from the depths of a barely explored sea.
-Between ancient legend and early science, the belief persisted that they had been formed from the blood of the Medusa.
+They are mysterious, precious, and perhaps even of mythical origin: corals.
+Over 500 years ago, they were regarded as wonders from the depths of a largely unexplored sea.
+Numerous myths surrounded corals, ranging from ancient legends to early scientific theories; it was sometimes believed that they were formed from the blood of Medusa.

 The Blood of Medusa